bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/working-question.md

 ---
 Among the many questions I don't like answering, the one that bothers me the most is: “What are you working on these days?”

 This question bothers me because it's usually well-intentioned.
 It's just someone expressing curiosity about my work.
-The problem is that I can't blame the person asking me the question for the uneasy feeling their words give me—and it’s far easier to navigate life when you have someone to blame.
-So it’s likely my overthinking mind that reads too much into ordinary interactions.
+So I can't blame the person asking me the question for the uneasy feeling their words give me—and as we all know, it’s far easier to get through life when you have someone to blame.

-So why do I find the question troubling?
+Why do I find the question troubling?
 Because telling the truth feels awkward, and lying isn’t my style.
 But I will try to tell the truth here.

 ___